The Ferrets are known for their particular smell, but what can we say about it? Do ferrets stink?

 Ferret Body Smell

 It is an odor that secrets all over their body as oil on the skin.
-When they are in heat, the ferret smell is much stronger and that is a situation when you can hear that some ferrets smell bad.
+When ferrets are in heat, the smell is much stronger and that is a situation when you can hear that some ferrets smell bad.
 That is not because they smell different than before, it is because their smell is pretty intense and you can easily smell it.
 Actually, not just their smell, you can feel that a ferret in heat has oily fur too.

 Smell From Anal Glands